Meet Our Team

 As a special education professional, Kimberly focuses on access to the curriculum for all learners.
 She serves educators, students, and parents through her work with Access Curriculum Together and as an adjunct instructor at Texas A&M University in Corpus Christi.
 She holds a Bachelor of Science in Advertising from the University of Texas in Austin and a Masters in Educational Administration and Mid-Management from Texas A&M University in Corpus Christi.
 She worked as a member of the Texas Assistive Technology Network and the Texas Low Incidence Disability Network.
 Her diverse experience includes teaching in a general education and special education environment, teaching students with dyslexia and autism, and serving as a federal programs director.
 Kimberly participated in Harvard Graduate School of Education's professional education course, Universal Design of Learning: New Directions fro Teaching Learners with Diverse Needs, where she gained a true understanding of UDL.
 Kimberly’s primary areas of interest include assistive technology, access to curriculum, and low incidence disabilities.
 Kimberly lives in Corpus Christi with her husband Kresten and dog, Cooper.

-Patty Callaway, co-founder of ACT, is a Mathematics Specialist with several years’ experience teaching middle school mathematics before becoming a state trainer for the Texas Math Initiative - Math Academy with a Focus on Algebra Readiness for Texas Students.
+Patty Callaway, co-founder of ACT, is a Mathematics Specialist with twenty years’ experience teaching mathematics.
 She earned her Bachelors of Science in Interdisciplinary Studies with Honors from Texas A&M University in Corpus Christi and a Master’s in Education for Middle School Mathematics from Texas State University in San Marcos.
-After completing her Master's degree, Patty became a Middle School Mathematics Specialist consulting with Texas schools, coaching mathematics for the Math Instructional Coaches Grant, and working as an Instructional Team Member for the Texas Regional Collaborative for Excellence in Mathematics Teaching Grant.
+After completing her Master's degree, Patty became a Middle School Mathematics Specialist consulting with Texas schools, training Texas teachers for the Texas Math Initiative - Math Academy with a Focus on Algebra Readiness for Texas Students, coaching mathematics for the Math Instructional Coaches Grant, and working as an Instructional Team Member for the Texas Regional Collaborative for Excellence in Mathematics Teaching Grant.